Quickstats

 Day 18 - Edinburgh

 Today is your day to experience aspects of Edinburgh that most appeal to you.
 So many museums and galleries to visit and time to get that last minute shopping in.
-Ending the day with a Farewell Dinner reminiscing with your fellow travellers over your Celtic adventures.
+Ending the day with a Farwell Dinner reminiscing with your fellow travellers over your Celtic adventures.

-Day 19 - Depart Edinburgh for home
+Day 19 - Depart Scotland

 Dates & Pricing